dariober/ASCIIGenome/docs/commandHelp.rst

 Parameters and current settings::

     background                         231   # Background colour
     foreground                         0     # Foreground colour
     seq_a                              12    # Colour for nucleotide A
     seq_c                              9     # Colour for nucleotide C
     seq_g                              2     # Colour for nucleotide G
     seq_t                              11    # Colour for nucleotide T
     seq_other                          0     # Colour for any other nucleotide
-    shade_low_mapq                     249   # Colour for shading reads wit low MAPQ
+    shade_low_mapq                     249   # Colour for shading reads with low MAPQ
+    low_mapq                           5     # Shade reads below this MAPQ
     methylated_foreground              231   # Foreground colour for methylated C
     unmethylated_foreground            231   # Foreground colour for unmethylated C
     methylated_background              9     # Background colour for methylated C
     unmethylated_background            12    # Background colour for unmethylated C
     title_colour                       0     # Default Colour for titles
     feature_background_positive_strand 147   # Colour for features on forward strand
     feature_background_negative_strand 224   # Colour for features on reverse strand
     feature_background_no_strand       249   # Colour for features without strand information
     footer                             12    # Colour for footer line
     chrom_ideogram                     0     # Colour for chromosome ideogram
     ruler                              0     # Colour for ruler
-    max_reads_in_stack                 2000  # Max number of reads to accumulate when showing read tracks shade_baseq                        13    # Shade read base when quality is below this threshold
+    max_reads_in_stack                 2000  # Max number of reads to accumulate when showing read tracks
+    shade_baseq                        13    # Shade read base when quality is below this threshold
-    shade_structural_variant           33    # Background colour for reads suggesting structural variation highlight_mid_char                 true  # Highlight mid-character in read tracks?
+    shade_structural_variant           33    # Background colour for reads suggesting structural variation or 'false' for no shading highlight_mid_char                 true  # Highlight mid-character in read tracks?
-    nucs_as_letters                    true  # Show read nucleotides as letters at single base resolution? show_soft_clip                     false # NOT IN USE YET - Show soft clipped bases in read tracks?
+    nucs_as_letters                    true  # Show read nucleotides as letters at single base resolution?
+    show_soft_clip                     false # NOT IN USE YET - Show soft clipped bases in read tracks?

 explainSamFlag
 ++++++++++++++